 Is It Okay To Dunk?

 Dunking in a hot tub is a bad idea for two reasons.
-First bacteria thrive in warm, moist environments, so if your child is prone to ear infections, hot tubbing — and definitely dunking — may be a bad idea.
+First bacteria thrive in warm, moist environments (and can lead to hot tub foam buildup), so if your child is prone to ear infections, hot tubbing — and definitely dunking — may be a bad idea.

 Another reason to avoid dunking in a hot tub is to avoid the risk of their hair getting caught in the hot tub drain, resulting in their head being held under water.
 Even if you’re not planning on putting your head under water, you should never use your hot tub if the drain cover is damaged or missing.